-Though this section is designed to be half classroom and half field based, perhaps the easiest way to teach many of these skills is by giving participants practical experience leading so they feel comfortable before they hit the ground with a crew.
+Though this section is designed to be classroom, perhaps the easiest way to teach many of these skills is by giving participants practical experience leading so they feel comfortable before they hit the ground with a crew.

 JHAs, EAPs, and TCPs: Have these on hand and let participants fill them out as though they were leading the day's project.